 The University of Vermont offers three courses covering different aspects of Community Food Resources and Food Hubs.
 Courses are not sequential, so students have the flexibility to take a single class or all three courses in whatever order is desired.

-Sustainable Food Enterprise Financial Planning & Management
+Sustainable Food Enterprise Financial Planning and Management